albertosantini/conpa/README.markdown

 - *Events*

-    - clear.message.conpa, subscribed to clear the message.
+    - clear.message.conpa, catched to clear the message.

-    - error.message.conpa, subscribed to display an error message.
+    - error.message.conpa, catched to display an error message.

 appUtil
 -------